The Often Overlooked but Tastier Amberjack | Coastal Angler & The Angler Magazine

 Almaco jack are a fast-growing species and in captivity have been known to reach weights of 4.4 pounds within the first year of life and 11 pounds in the second year.
 This is great news as almaco jack can be sustainably bred and grown, reducing pressure on wild stocks of fish while filling the demand for fresh, high-quality seafood.

+With many aquaculture operations, the public is often concerned with effluent and nutrient pollution; however, almaco jack aquaculture scored well by the Monterey Bay Seafood Watch in this criterion and has low impact to the environment.

-— Michael Sipos is the Florida Sea Grant agent for UF/IFAS Extension.
+Michael Sipos is the Florida Sea Grant agent for UF/IFAS Extension Collier County.
 Contact him at sipos624@ufl.edu.
-For more fishy content and updates on upcoming educational programs, please check out the Sea Grant Facebook page, YouTube Channel, Instagram listing or Michael Sipos’ UF/IFAS blog.
+For more fishy content and updates on upcoming educational programs, please check out the Collier County Sea Grant Facebook page, YouTube Channel, Instagram listing or Michael Sipos’ UF/IFAS blog.